GreenRADIUS PAM RADIUS Module for RedHat

 Introduction

-This document explains how to enable Two-Factor-Authentication (2FA) for SSH users in RedHat using GreenRADIUS virtual appliance.
+This document explains how to enable Two-Factor Authentication (2FA) for SSH users in RedHat using GreenRADIUS virtual appliance.

 Prequisites